OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ta/tv.md

 ---
 title: tv
-description: Page provides details on 'tv' command for leveraging TradingView for technical analysis.
+description: "Page provides details on 'tv' command for leveraging TradingView for" technical analysis.
 It includes usage and information that the command has no parameters.
 keywords:
 - TradingView